A Day in Tel Aviv

 Before going to the park, I wanted to see the museum of art, even though I knew that there wouldn’t be time to visit it since it was Friday and it would be closed early for the Shabbat.
 Even so, the magnificent building that houses the museum was a good enough reason to take the half an hour walk.

 Indeed the building looked like nothing I had seen before.
 There is not a single curve on it.
 It is made from several mostly rectangular and triangular flat concrete surfaces which are divided by small gaps and give the impression that the whole construction is made out of paper.
 Some of these panels have windows and the triangular ones reminded me a bit of Star destroyers—the Imperial warships from Star Wars.

 It was quiet with a person passing here and there so after I fooled around for an hour it was time to go.
-The reason I decided to walk to Hayarkon Park from where I was is a mystery to me until today.
-I didn’t mind the extra hour, it was just that between the museum and the park there are only office buildings, lots of traffic and not any people.
+The reason why I decided to walk to Hayarkon Park from the art museum is a mystery to me until today.
+I didn’t mind the extra hour, it was just that between the museum and the park, there are only office buildings, lots of traffic and not any people.
 So walking around there with a camera was rather pointless and I would prefer to have spent that time on the promenade.

 When I reached Hayarkon park I had a small problem finding my bearings.
 It is spread on a vast wide area before its width narrows and occupies the banks of Yarkon river on its way to the west and the Mediterranean Sea.